unibo-spe/spe-slides/content/12-multiplatform/_index.md

     * requires the `js` target to be enabled
     * requires the `binaries.executable()` configuration to be enabled

-- `assemble` creates all JARs (hence compiling for main code for all platforms)
+- `assemble` creates all JARs (hence compiling the main code for all platforms)
-    + it also generates documentation and sources JAR
+    + it also generates documentation and sources JARs
         * if publishing is configured

 - `test` executes tests for all platforms